-- Promote available housing rehabilitation resources on the City's website and at public counters. - Conduct targeted outreach to inform property owners of rehabilitation assistance in neighborhoods with older housing units.
+- Promote available housing rehabilitation resources in both English and Spanish on the City's website and at public counters. - Conduct targeted outreach in both English and Spanish to inform property owners of rehabilitation assistance in neighborhoods with older housing units. - Refer interested households to County program.

 Financing: CDBG and HOME funds Time Frame: Update materials every other year, or as new information is provided by the County, and send out targeted promotion annually.
-Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Orange Cove Quantified Objective: Connect at least 10 lower-income households with rehabilitation resources during the planning period.
+Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Orange Cove

+Quantified Objective: Connect at least 10 lower-income households with rehabilitation resources during the planning period.
+The City will evaluate its outreach efforts yearly and adjust as deemed necessary by City staff.
 Relevant Policies: Policy 3.2, Policy 4.1